Entrepreneurship

 0

-Satre Family Senior Fellow at the Freeman Spogli Institute for International Studies
+Senior Fellow Emeritus at the Freeman Spogli Institute for International Studies

 Professor, by courtesy, of Economics

-Marcel Fafchamps is the Satre Family senior fellow at the Freeman Spogli Institute for International Studies (FSI) and a member of the Center on Democracy, Development and the Rule of Law.
+Marcel Fafchamps is a Senior Fellow Emeritus at the Freeman Spogli Institute for International Studies (FSI) and a member of the Center on Democracy, Development and the Rule of Law.
+Previously, he was the Satre Family Senior Fellow at FSI.
 Fafchamps is a professor (by courtesy) for the Department of Economics at Stanford University.
-His research interest includes economic development, market institutions, social networks, and behavioral economics -- with a special focus on Africa and South Asia.
+His research interests include economic development, market institutions, social networks, and behavioral economics — with a special focus on Africa and South Asia.

-Prior to joining FSI, from 1999-2013, Fafchamps served as professor of development economics for the Department of Economics at Oxford University.
+Prior to joining FSI, from 1999-2013, Fafchamps served as professor of development economics in the Department of Economics at Oxford University.
 He also served as deputy director and then co-director of the Center for the Study of African Economies.
-From 1989 to 1996 Fafchamps was an assistant professor with the Food Research Institute at Stanford University.
-Following the closure of the Institute, he taught for two years for the Department of Economics.
+From 1989 to 1996, Fafchamps was an assistant professor with the Food Research Institute at Stanford University.
+Following the closure of the Institute, he taught for two years at the Department of Economics.
 For the 1998-1999 academic year, Fafchamps was on sabbatical leave at the research department of the World Bank.
-Before pursuing his PhD in 1986, Fafchamps was based in Addis Ababa, Ethiopia for five years during his employment with the International Labour Organization, a United Nations agency overlooking issues of employment, income distribution, and vocational training in Africa.
+Before pursuing his PhD in 1986, Fafchamps was based in Addis Ababa, Ethiopia, for 5 years during his employment with the International Labour Organization, a United Nations agency that oversees employment, income distribution, and vocational training in Africa.

-He has authored two books, Market Institutions in Sub-Saharan Africa: Theory and Evidence, published by MIT Press in 2004 and Rural Poverty, Risk, and Development, published in 2003 by Elgar Press and has published numerous articles in academic journals.
+He has authored two books: Market Institutions in Sub-Saharan Africa: Theory and Evidence (MIT Press, 2004) and Rural Poverty, Risk, and Development (Elgar Press, 2003), and has published numerous articles in academic journals.

-Fafchamps serves as the editor-in-chief of Economic Development and Cultural Change.
-Previously he had served as chief editor of the Journal of African Economies from 2000 until 2013, associate editor for the Economic Journal, the Journal of Development Economics, Economic Development and Cultural Change, the American Journal of Agricultural Economics, and the Revue d'Economie du Développement.
+Fafchamps served as the editor-in-chief of Economic Development and Cultural Change until 2020.
+Previously, he had served as chief editor of the Journal of African Economies from 2000 to 2013, and as associate editor of the Economic Journal, the Journal of Development Economics, Economic Development and Cultural Change, the American Journal of Agricultural Economics, and the Revue d'Economie du Développement.

 He is a research associate of the National Bureau of Economic Research, an affiliated professor with J-PAL, a senior fellow with the Bureau for Research and Economic Analysis of Development, a research fellow with IZA, Germany, and with the Center for Economic and Policy Research, UK, and an affiliate with the University of California’s Center for Effective Global Action.

 Fafchamps has degrees in Law and in Economics from the Université Catholique de Louvain.
-He holds a PhD in Agricultural and Resource Economics from the University of California Berkeley.
+He holds a PhD in Agricultural and Resource Economics from the University of California, Berkeley.

 Curriculum Vitae